By Stacy Zemon

 Jeff Richards: I would be very polite, thank them for their time and start to leave.
-As I’m leaving I would say something like “well my last 500 clients didn’t think I charged to much.”
+As I’m leaving I would say something like “well my last 500 clients didn’t think I charged too much.”

-January L’Angelle: It’s REALLY NOT their issue… it’s how you feel about your own self worth.
+January L’Angelle: It’s REALLY NOT their issue… it’s how you feel about your own self-worth.
 If you know your value.
 Stick to your guns.
 Be firm in your convictions and don’t waiver.
 It’s all in YOUR attitude and how you come across to them.
 If you vacillate on your price then they have wiggle room to play the bargain game… you know your value and you are worth every cent!!!
 Don’t EVER look like you need them more than they need you!

-Fernando Curcione: I would say, “Entertainment and entertainers in general are under valued, and under priced.
-I’m just giving you a realistic price in relation to my self worth which by the way is very competitive.
+Fernando Curcione: I would say, “Entertainment and entertainers, in general, are under valued, and under priced.
+I’m just giving you a realistic price in relation to my self-worth which by the way is very competitive.
 You are welcome to keep searching” ~ Always stand your ground and stick to your personal standard.
 You may also suggest that they offer you an amount to see where they’re at and then walk.

 Justin Prahar: I never have to.
 I get “out of my budget, ” but never “you charge too much.”
 If we repeatedly get this, we’re failing at either targeting the right clientele, or building value before the conversation takes place – or both.